how to plan

 Ski or ride with a friend.

-If you are feeling tired, take a break, stay hydrated, get a snack.
+If you are feeling tired, take a break, stay hydrated, and get a snack.

 Stay safe.
 Ski in control.
 Know your limits.
 Follow the rules.